eduardo-bolognini/search-password/README.md

 using the passwords found is a crime

-thi is compatible alone with windows
+thi is compatible alone with windows, modifying the end of the file you can change the location of the password.txt file (share!)